 Will I see the same question more than once?

 Once you answer a question, Veritas Prep’s practice test system knows that you have answered it, and you will not see the question again.
+As long as you use the same account, you will never see the same question twice.
 You will always be able to go back and review your performance on past tests and questions.

 Where do I begin if I am just getting started with my GMAT prep?